josh-truong/Hephaestus/README.md

 Team Hephaestus final group project for CSCI 3302 - Intro to Robotics course.

 ## Running this controller:
-* Install all required packages: ikpy, pytrees, numpy, and pyploy
+* Install all required packages: ikpy, pytrees, numpy, scipy, imgaeio, and pyploy
 * Add two side cameras on the robot
-*
+* Multisense s21 Camera in front

 ## File Structure
 The bulk of our code can be found in ./Hephaestus/controllers/grocery_shopper/behaviors.
 This folder contains a host of .py files which make up our controllers behavior tree, denotated with the suffix 'bt' in the file name.
 The behavior folder also contains a folder named models.
 Within models, one will find most of the other code.